-But, all joking aside, I'm writing this because I firmly believe that if I had gone to a psychologist as a child, I almost definitely would have been diagnosed with Asperger syndrome.
+But, all joking aside, I'm writing this because I believe that if I had gone to a psychologist as a child, I almost definitely would have been diagnosed with Asperger syndrome.
 Don't believe me yet?
 Oh, you will.
 And it's pronounced AZ-perger's, by the way, but I'll call it AS for short.

 I have a sweet, funny, unique, and brilliant nephew named Noah who has been diagnosed with AS.
 As you can imagine, it makes life a little harder on his parents, but you know what?
 I think it makes him more lovable and not a bit less cute.
 When I go to his house, he shows me his geode collection, his perfectly folded origami art, his medical textbooks, and anything else that excites his interest.
 About a year ago, I decided to read this Wikipedia article on Asperger syndrome.
 I thought maybe it would help me understand Noah a little better.
 Instead, it was like opening a window into my own mind.